Russian Winter Games open amid security scares, arrests

 SOCHI, Russia Russia's Winter Olympics got underway on Friday with a grandiose opening ceremony watched by President Vladimir Putin, who will be keen to calm fears of militant attacks and move on from a row over gay rights that has marred the buildup to the Games.

-Putin has staked his reputation on hosting a safe and successful Olympics in the Black Sea resort town of Sochi, where a colorful show before 40,000 spectators at the gleaming new Fisht Stadium signaled the start of full sporting competition.
+Putin has staked his reputation on hosting a safe and successful Olympics in the Black Sea resort town of Sochi, where a colourful show before 40,000 spectators at the gleaming new Fisht Stadium signalled the start of full sporting competition.

 "I declare the 22nd Winter Olympic Games open," said Putin, launching an event he has personally overseen and expects will burnish Russia's, and his own, image on the world stage.